aws-amplify/amplify-js/docs/media/tutorials/building-ionic-4-apps/index.md

 **What is Amazon Cognito?**

 Amazon Cognito is a cloud-based authentication service that helps you manage user access to your applications.
-The AWS Mobile CLI and AWS-Amplify further help you in authentication by creating and connecting to these resources.
+The Amplify CLI and AWS-Amplify further help you in authentication by creating and connecting to these resources.

 To enable authentication for your application, first execute the following command:
 ```bash